MSc International Human Resource Management and Comparative Industrial Relations / Course details

 Overview

-Induction sessions with the MSc Programme Director introducing the dissertation process and the research methods issues that are specific to each programme will also be held in relation to the dissertation proposal part of the assessment.
+This methods course is divided into three parts.
+Part I introduces students to qualitative methods of research.
+Part II focuses on theories and applications of statistical methods.
+Part III will be held at the end of the course (in December) with the MSc Programme Director.
+Students will be introduced to the dissertation process and the research methods issues that are specific to each programme.
 This will allow students to make connections between their research methods training and their choice of methods for their dissertations.

 Pre/co-requisites